callysto/hackathon-site/chapters/chapter3.md

 <exercise id="1" title="How To Guides">

-Watch our "How To Guides" video which covers:
+Watch our "How To Guides" video (below) which covers:
 - How to get started
 - Jupyter Notebook walkthrough
 - Accessing the Callysto Hub